rusthon/Rusthon/src/cppheader.md

 notes: new in c++11: algorithm, functional, thread, and chrono. includes typedefs for the standard types, like `f32`.

+note: OSX requires cmath, because std::pow and std::round is used in the builtins.

 ```python

 CPP_HEADER = """